SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 4.4.0-b.2 =
+= 4.4.0-rc.1 =

-(2020/10/02) Added support for the new Schema 'shippingDetails' property in Schema Product offers for WooCommerce products.
+(2020/10/02) Added support for the new Schema shippingDetails property in Schema Product offers for WooCommerce products.

 = 4.3.1 =